-Legislation within the ESG arena requires forward-looking expertise in EU law and international trade law in order to ensure that mergers, acquisitions and joint ventures are handled properly.
-We draft and review contracts as well as business strategies from a sustainability perspective.
+Legislation in the ESG field means that forward-looking expertise in EU and international trade law is needed to ensure proper management of acquisitions, mergers and joint ventures.
+We draft and review both agreements and business strategies from a sustainability perspective.

-We assist you in matters such as state aid, public procurement, transaction and litigation issues.
-We regularly represent clients before the relevant authorities and administrative courts.
-Our comprehensive industry experience in regulatory matters relating to telecommunications, energy, transport and media means that we are especially well suited to represent clients affected by market and sector regulation.
+You will receive assistance in areas such as state aid, public procurement, transactional and litigation matters.
+We regularly represent clients before the relevant public agencies and administrative courts.
+Our extensive sectoral experience in regulatory matters relating to telecommunications, energy, transport and media makes us particularly well placed to represent clients affected by market and sectoral regulation.

 The term ESG itself stands for Environmental (E), Social (S) and Governance (G) and is a way of analysing companies from a non-financial perspective.* It means evaluating a company's environmental impact (E), responsibility for its employees and society (S), and how effectively a company is governed, which is crucial for sustainability over time (G).